Magnesium in oats Calculator

-The list below gives the total Magnesium content in the 20 items from the general description 'oats' can be scaled by the amount in g, oz or typical portion sizes to give the total amount of Magnesium.There are 20 items ranging from Cereals, QUAKER, Quick Oats, Dry through to Cereals, oats, instant, fortified, with raisins and spice, prepared with water and are ranked by the content or amount per 100g.
+The list below gives the total Magnesium content in the 20 items from the general description 'oats'.These 20 types of oats range from Cereals, QUAKER, Quick Oats, Dry through to Cereals, oats, instant, fortified, with raisins and spice, prepared with water and are ranked by the content or amount per 100g.

 Using the list below for the 20 different oats nutrition entries in our database, the highest amount of Magnesium is found in Cereals, QUAKER, Quick Oats, Dry which contains 270 mg of Magnesium per 100g.
 The lowest amount of Magnesium is in Cereals, oats, instant, fortified, with raisins and spice, prepared with water which in 100g contains 19 mg of Magnesium.